erinknowles0501/koii-task-test/README.md

 ## Simulation

-You can _simulate_ the process of generating Guessers across nodes and rounds by running `/simulate/index.js` (a script for this is included in `package.json`.)
+You can _simulate_ the process of generating Guessers by running `/simulate/index.js` (a script for this is included in `package.json`.)

 Note that this does not necessarily duplicate the logic included in `coreLogic.js`!
 It was written to assist with making sure the Guessers would eventually guess correctly, given the task's parameters, and also because it's fun to watch.